dee-kap/deekap/content/now.md

 This arrangement appeals to me as it facilitates an overview of my activities and engagements during specific time frames.

+### 2024 Feb 13

+- Started Project Restore to restore all the silly posts I wrote in the past
+- Getting more into Ruby on Rails and started using it for a side project

 ### 2024 Feb 6

 - Teaching Ruby to few junior programmers.
 I'm having way too much fun doing this